maueroats/nsml-documents/hosting/orals-judges.md

 presentation.
 7. Please make comments as detailed as feasible about the strengths and weaknesses of presentation and content.
 Include suggestions for improvement.
-4. Correctness includes: accuracy and completeness. ~~A student with a fundamental understanding of the material should receive a majority of the points, even if the student misses details or a special case.~~ Follow the rubric carefully when one is given.
+4. Correctness includes: accuracy and completeness.
+Follow the rubric carefully when one is given.
 5. Presentation includes: organization, clarity, use of visual aids, articulation, correct use of notation and vocabulary, and poise.
 It does not include dress or appearance.
 The oral competition is about how well the oralists know and communicate math.
 Under no